MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ### Encourage continuous improvement

 Encouraging a culture of continuous improvement is about fostering an environment where the workload team is empowered to explore and propose cost-saving measures.
-It requires open dialogue, training, and team-building focused on cost optimization.
+It requires open dialog, training, and team-building focused on cost optimization.
 With this mindset, the workload team is more likely to be proactive in identifying and implementing cost optimization strategies.

 Consider these suggestions: